Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-prompt-confirm-box-in-bash.md

 The `_confirm` function in Bash is a versatile tool i made myself for adding confirmation prompts on scripts, that you can adapt for your needs.
 It handles both interactive and non-interactive modes, ensuring that user confirmation is sought only when needed.
 By following the step-by-step breakdown, you can customize and enhance this function to fit your specific requirements, adding a layer of safety to your Bash scripts.

 With this guide, you should now be able to implement a prompt confirm feature in your own Bash scripts, making them more robust and user-friendly.

-Happy scripting!
+Don't forget to leave a reaction or a comment if you have any question or suggestion.
+Thanks for reading and Happy scripting :)

 -----------